 Östbergsbodsjön can, among other things, can be reached via a forest car road along the east side (road closed for car traffic).

-The fishing area includes Svenstaån upstream of the bridge for public road no. 542 through Svenstavik's community, Backsjöån , lakes Rörösjön , Lill-Backsjön, StorBacksjön, Lillsjön, Östbergsbodsjön, Östbergstjärnen and part of Kläppsjön as well as water flowing to these.Customer number: 3025, Area: 3030.
+The fishery conservation area includes Svenstaån upstream of the bridge for public road no. 542 through Svenstavik's community, Backsjöån , the lakes Rörösjön , Lill-Backsjön, StorBacksjön, Lillsjön, Östbergsbodsjön, Östbergstjärnen and part of Kläppsjön and water that flows to these.Customer number: 3025, Area: 3030.